ionarevamp/sleepview/README.md

 >>```

 ## Planned Features
-- Add ability to parse arguments in the same way as GNU sleep, that is, `sleepview NUMBER[SUFFIX]` where the suffix can be nothing/'s' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.
+ - [x] Add ability to parse arguments in the same way as GNU sleep, that is, `sleepview NUMBER[SUFFIX]` where the suffix can be nothing/'s' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.

 ## Development
-If you have cloned the repo, debug information can be enabled by setting the enviroment variable `RUST_LOG` to `debug`.
-E.g. `RUST_LOG=debug cargo run -- 1.1`
+If you have cloned the repo, debug information can be enabled by setting the environment variable `RUST_LOG` to `debug`. e.g. `RUST_LOG=debug cargo run -- 1.1`

 ### Feedback
 Relevant suggestions, questions, concerns, and/or issues may be directed to iedevfeedback@gmail.com